-3.72 Overall, therefore, the proposal raises public safety concerns for road users and pedestrians as outlined above, and would have a significantly harmful impact on highway safety, pedestrian movement and the promotion of walking as an alternative to motorised transport, in accordance with Local Plan Policies A1 (Managing the impact of development) and T1 (Prioritising walking, cycling and public transport), and the related guidance.
+- build-out (including trees and street furniture) where the proposed Pulse Smart Hub would be located, and therefore, this section of footway would need to be safeguarded for this purpose. - 3.76 Overall, therefore, the proposal raises public safety concerns for road users, cyclists and pedestrians as outlined above, and would have a significantly harmful impact on highway safety, pedestrian movement and the promotion of walking as an alternative to motorised transport, in accordance with Local Plan Policies A1 (Managing the impact of development) and T1 (Prioritising walking, cycling and public transport), and the related guidance.

-3.73 Security, crime and anti-social behaviour
+3.77 Security, crime and anti-social behaviour

-- 3.74 Local Plan Policy C5 (Safety and security) requires development to contribute to community safety and security.
+- 3.78 Local Plan Policy C5 (Safety and security) requires development to contribute to community safety and security.
 In particular, Paragraph 4.89 states that 'The design of streets, public areas and the spaces between buildings needs to be accessible, safe and uncluttered.
-Careful consideration needs to be given to the design and location of any street furniture or equipment in order to ensure that they do not obscure public views or create spaces that would encourage antisocial behaviour'. - 3.75 In regard to public realm and street furniture, CPG Design states in Paragraph 7.38 that, 'All features within public space and elements of street furniture should be designed to make a positive contribution to community safety and discourage anti-social behaviour.
+Careful consideration needs to be given to the design and location of any street furniture or equipment in order to ensure that they do not obscure public views or create spaces that would encourage antisocial behaviour'. - 3.79 In regard to public realm and street furniture, CPG Design states in Paragraph 7.38 that, 'All features within public space and elements of street furniture should be designed to make a positive contribution to community safety and discourage anti-social behaviour.
 Careful consideration should therefore be given to their location and detailed design.
-Street furniture should not obstruct pedestrian views or movement or be positioned to encourage anti-social behaviour or concealed areas'. - 3.76 In regard to community safety matters, it is noted generally that street furniture within the London Borough of Camden (including existing telephone kiosks and communication hubs) have in many cases become 'crime generators' and a focal point for anti-social behaviour (ASB).
+Street furniture should not obstruct pedestrian views or movement or be positioned to encourage anti-social behaviour or concealed areas'. - 3.80 In regard to community safety matters, it is noted generally that street furniture within the London Borough of Camden (including existing telephone kiosks and communication hubs) have in many cases become 'crime generators' and a focal point for anti-social behaviour (ASB).
 Specifically, in relation to the locations of the kiosks or hubs around Camden, there is a common theme among the crime statistics as confirmed by the Metropolitan Police; namely, major issues with street crime, and in particular ASB, pickpocketing and theft.
-Many such areas fall within the central parts of the Borough similar to the application site, characterised by a significant footfall, typically made up of commuters, local residents and numerous tourists. - 3.77 Having reviewed the current application proposal and supporting information, the Metropolitan Police Crime Prevention Design Advisor objects to the proposals due to concerns regarding public and community safety at the application site.
+Many such areas fall within this part of the Borough in close proximity to Camden Town and Camden Market, which are characterised by a significant footfall, typically made up of a daily influx of commuters, local residents and numerous tourists. - 3.81 Having reviewed the current application proposal and supporting information, the Metropolitan Police Crime Prevention Design Advisor objects to the proposals due to concerns regarding public and community safety at the application site.
 These concerns are primarily in regard to: